 The financial activity of the Measure A Program is accounted for as an enterprise fund.
 Enterprise funds are used to account for government operations in a manner similar to private business enterprises.
 Enterprise funds are accounted for on a flow of economic resources measurement focus, using the accrual basis of accounting.
 With this measurement focus, all revenues and expenditures associated with the operation of the Measure A Program are included on the accompanying financial schedule.
 Revenues are recognized when earned, and expenses are recognized when incurred.
-There are no operating revenues or expenses, as the purpose of the Measure A Program is to collect sales taxes and other grant revenues for carrying out the capital projects and service improvements of Measure A Program.
+There are no operating revenues for carrying out the capital projects and service improvements of Measure A Program.
 Revenues from capital grants are recognized in the period in which all eligibility requirements imposed by the provider have been satisfied.